-SRS collects aquatic food from the Savannah River.
+SRS collects aquatic food from the Savannah River, including freshwater fish, saltwater fish, and shellfish.
+During 2020, the flathead fish was added to the routine freshwater fish types collected.
 Freshwater fish come from six locations on the Savannah River from above SRS at Augusta, Georgia, to the Highway 301 bridge (Environmental Maps, Fish Sampling Locations).
 Onsite, SRS collects freshwater fish at the mouth of the streams that traverse the Site.
 Saltwater fish come from the Savannah River mouth near Savannah, Georgia.
 Additionally, shellfish come from the Savannah River mouth near Savannah or SRS purchases them from Savannah-area vendors that harvest from local saltwater that waters of the Savannah River potentially influence.
-Table 5-10 identifies the aquatic products collected in 2020.
+Table 5-10 identifies the aquatic products collected in 2021.
 SRS analyzes both edible (meat and skin only) and nonedible (bone) samples of freshwater and saltwater fish.
 SRS analyzes only the edible portion of shellfish.
 Analyses of edible samples of all aquatic species collected include gross alpha, gross beta, gamma-emitting radionuclides (that is, cesium-137 and cobalt-60), strontium-89,90, technetium-99, and iodine-129.
 Strontium-89,90 is the only analysis SRS conducts on the nonedible samples.

-Table 5-10 Aquatic Products Collected by SRS in 2020 for the Radiological Environmental Monitoring Program
+Table 5-10 Aquatic Products Collected by SRS in 2021 for the Radiological Environmental Monitoring Program

-Freshwater I Fish Saltwater Fish Shellfish
+Freshwat er Fish Saltwater Fish Shellfish

 Bass Catfish Mullet Crab

-Flathead Panfish Shrimp
+Flathead Panfish